-There is more than one way to build an effective plastic injection-molded part.
-Is complex tool design the answer, or is it better to utilize machining technologies to complete the task?
+There is more than one way to produce an effective plastic injection-molded part.
+The question is: is complex tool design the answer or is it better to utilize machining technologies to complete the task?

-If you're looking for the highest quality, designing a complex tool that inherently molds in the required precision features is the ideal solution.
-Yet, depending on the situation, turning to machining may be a better choice for optimal cost-efficiency in building a tool.
+If you're looking for the highest quality, designing a complex tool that precisely molds in the required part features is the ideal solution.
+However, depending on the situation, turning to machining may be a more cost-effective choice.
 This is particularly true when the cost of building a tool with such precision may be too high to justify the investment for the quantity desired.
 There is also the possibility of a tolerance issue if the precision required is better managed via machining.

 Building more complex tools — those that mold in all the geometric details of a part — requires more engineering, testing, and development than simple tools.
 This is consequently more expensive, and such investments aren’t always justified.
-Let’s take the example of defense manufacturing.
-Production of military devices is almost always low in volume, so it may not be economical to build a highly functional yet expensive mold that will outstrip production needs.
-An option is building a simple tool and machining in the required geometric features: slots, screw holes, etc. This will reduce total cost of production for a short run.
+Take the example of defense manufacturing — production of military devices is almost always low in volume, so it may not be economical to build a highly functional yet expensive tool that will outstrip production needs.
+In this situation, you can build a simple tool and use machining for the required geometric features: slots, screw holes, etc. This will reduce the total cost of production for a short run.

-And then there are potential tolerance issues.
-Some polymers can’t predictably hold tolerances during molding, or even tighter tolerances — down to ten-thousandths of an inch — than the mold can guarantee.
+You also can't forget about potential tolerance issues.
+Some polymers can’t predictably hold tolerances during the injection molding process, or even tighter tolerances — down to ten-thousandths of an inch — than the tool can guarantee.
 In these cases, features must be handled via machining into the molded part.

 How do you determine your company’s best course?
-Have a highly capable engineering team such as Kaysun offer to do a comprehensive cost analysis of the specific manufacturing situation.
-We’ll be able to determine the optimal solution that best meets your needs, and our in-house tooling capabilities mean faster turnarounds.
+Have a highly capable engineering team like Kaysun perform a comprehensive cost analysis of the specific manufacturing situation.
+We can help you determine the optimal solution that best meets your needs, and our in-house tooling capabilities mean faster turnarounds.